Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:MAC

-It only remains to evaluate the probability $\Prob{\mc{A}^c}$ in \eqref{eq:MACprobgeneralE2} to complete the proof of \thmref{thm:MAC}.
-We note that if the operational rate pair $\nB{\frac{\log M_1}{n}, \frac{\log M_2}{n}}$ is not at a corner point of the achievable capacity region, applying the union bound to $\Prob{\mc{A}^c}$ gives a tight achievability bound, since two of the three probability terms that appear after applying the union bound to $\Prob{\mc{A}^c}$ are $O\nB{\frac{1}{\sqrt{n}}}$.
-For the corner points, $\Prob{\mc{A}^c}$ needs to be upper bounded without using the union bound in order to obtain a tighter achievability bound as discussed in \cite[Sec.
-5.1.1]{molavianjaziThesis}.
+To complete the proof of \thmref{thm:MAC}, it remains only to evaluate the probability $\Prob{\mc{A}^c}$ in \eqref{eq:MACprobgeneralE2}.
+If the operational rate pair $\nB{\frac{\log M_1}{n}, \frac{\log M_2}{n}}$ does not lie at a corner point of the achievable capacity region, applying the union bound to $\Prob{\mc{A}^c}$ gives a tight achievability bound since two of the three probability terms that appear after applying the union bound to $\Prob{\mc{A}^c}$ are $O\nB{\frac{1}{\sqrt{n}}}$.
+However, for the corner points, $\Prob{\mc{A}^c}$ needs to be bounded without using the union bound in order to obtain a tighter achievability bound (see \cite[Sec.~5.1.1]{molavianjaziThesis}).
+In this section, we bound $\Prob{\mc{A}^c}$ jointly by deriving a multidimensional Berry-Esseen type inequality.